Skip to content

 This tends to work best when

-• You’ve crossed early product–market fit
+• You have crossed early product-market fit

 • The founder is still heavily involved in execution